Click here to browse our Real Estate Agent Directory and contact top-rated agents in your area!

 If the siding is not damaged, chipped or flaking, you can simply paint over it.
 You should always wear a mask and skin coverings and never sand or scrape the siding containing asbestos.

 Asbestos siding can sometimes be easier to paint than other surfaces and can last longer than other surfaces.
 As always, consult a professional inspection before making any decisions.

 Get the Best Real Estate Agents

 Dealing with asbestos siding can feel intimidating.
-Worry over asbestos fibers releasing into the air may cause you to rethink a home with asbestos cement siding.
+Worrying over asbestos fibers releasing into the air may cause you to rethink a home with asbestos cement siding.

-If you are working with professionals that know the area, they can help you identify asbestos siding and what your options are.
+If you are working with professionals who know the area, they can help you identify asbestos siding and your options.

-Finding the real estate agent may be tricky since there are many options.
+Finding a real estate agent may be tricky since there are many options.
 At FastExpert, we can help you select a professional that meets your needs.
-You can message agents right through our platform and find out their experience with homes with asbestos siding.
+You can message agents through our platform and find out their experience with homes with asbestos siding.

 A home with asbestos shouldn’t always be a deal breaker.
 Knowing your options and how to handle them within your budget and in a way you feel good about is important.
 Get to know siding material and how to handle old asbestos shingles with the help of professionals.